SPIE Scholarships Available. Deadline: 15 February.

-- High school, pre-university, secondary school students will receive a one-year complimentary Student Membership.
-Fill in the Pre-College Membership Application Form and return to email@example.com
+- High school, pre-university, and secondary school students will receive a one-year complimentary Student Membership.
+Fill in the Pre-College Membership Application Form and email to firstname.lastname@example.org

-- Must be enrolled or planning to enroll in an optics, photonics, program or related field (e.g., physics or electrical engineering) at an accredited school for the school year beginning in the Fall 2014 (Aug 2014-Jul 2015)
+- Must be enrolled or planning to enroll in an optics, photonics, or other related program (e.g., physics or electrical engineering) at an accredited school for the school year beginning in the upcoming Fall

 SPIE Optics and Photonics Education Scholarships and Travel Scholarships are open to students located anywhere in the world who are studying or planning to study optics, photonics, or a related field.
 These are two different scholarship programs and students are not eligible to apply for both in the same year.

 Post-doctoral students (students who have completed their PhD) are not eligible to apply.

 Students are not eligible to receive multiple SPIE scholarships for the same academic level.
 For example, if you received a scholarship during your undergraduate studies and have not completed your undergraduate studies, you are not eligible to re-apply.
 However, if you have completed your undergraduate studies and you are now pursuing a master's degree, you are eligible to re-apply for another scholarship.